KoreTeknology/Blender-Addon-Archeological-data-Manager/README.md

 # Blender-CSV-Library-Importer-Addon
+Python script for Blender 2.79+

-Import Library objects with Geo Coordinates and Time Range, from CSV database table
+Import Library objects with Geo Coordinates and Time Range, from CSV database table.

 ![logo](https://github.com/KoreTeknology/Blender-CSV-Library-Importer-Addon/blob/master/media/header_blenderaddon3.jpg)

 This Addon script for Blender is a part of ArcheoDataBank III Project.
-Archeo Databank is a Historical Geographic Information System (HGIS) software running on a mobile web PHP server, made to facilitate the administration of a <b>Spatial Data, Attribut Data and File Data</b> (SAF) based on History or Chronology timeline , and for publishing cartographic details and research applications .
+Archeo Databank is a Historical Geographic Information System (HGIS), made to facilitate the administration of a <b>Spatial Data, Attribut Data and File Data</b> (SAF) based on History or Chronology timeline , and for publishing cartographic details and research applications.

 # About this addon